HChristopherNaoyuki/contract-monthly-claim-system-cs/Documentation/Documentation.md

 1. Refer to the README.md file for setup instructions
 2. Review this documentation for technical details
 3. Check the project plan for development timeline
-4. Contact the development team for specific issues

 ---